 Emily Hulse is a Research Associate at the Government Outcomes Lab, at the Blavatnik School of Government, University of Oxford.
 She works with the UK government to evaluate the Mental Health and Employment Partnership, outcomes-based financing and impact bonds.
-She is the project lead for one longitudinal in-depth SIB evaluation and is particularly passionate about innovations that increase funding for health programs.
+She is the project lead for one longitudinal in-depth SIB evaluation and specialises in innovative financing for health.
+Emily is a global health financing specialist who is passionate about improving health outcomes through evidence-based policy and practice.

 Prior to Oxford, Emily conducted research as an academic at the Health Economics Unit, Centre for Health Policy and the Nossal Institute for Global Health within the University of Melbourne.
 She also has experience completing Health Technology Assessments for the Australian Department of Health and PBAC, as well as a consultant for WHO’s Alliance for Health Policy and Systems Research.
 She has also briefly worked for the Nuffield Department of Primary Care Health Sciences.

-Emily has a Bachelor of Biomedical Science from Monash University and a Master of Public Health from the University of Melbourne and is working towards her DPhil in Population Health (Health Economics) at the University of Oxford.
-Her Master’s thesis was on Social Impact Bonds financing chronic disease programs, which was published in BMJ Global Health.
-She was awarded a Global Scholars Award in 2018 at the University of Melbourne for academic merit and commitment to global studies.
+Emily has a Bachelor of Biomedical Science from Monash University and a Master of Public Health from the University of Melbourne and is finishing her PhD in Health Economics at the University of Oxford, where she has also taught for the Health Policy/Economics modules of the Masters of Translation Science.
+Emily is proficient in mixed methods research (including qualitative interviews, focus groups, surveys, cross-sectional studies, impact evaluations, quasi-experimental studies) and evidence synthesis (scoping, literature, and systematic reviews).
 Emily’s work has been published in a variety of high-impact journals including the BMJ Global Health, BMC Public Health, Preventing Chronic Disease, EClinicalMedicine (Part of The Lancet), International Journal for Equity in Health, and International Journal of Environmental Research and Public Health in addition to high-level technical reports.

 Academic papers